CABBALA

 [In Kant’s ethics:] A moral maxim which is unconditionally

 binding and which everyone must wish to become a universal law.
-As against this, first, in
+Another forumalation is:

 class society different classes have different ethical viewpoints, so “everyone” cannot